iamshwetabhardwaj/Profile/org-with-rest/README.md

 #### Additional Notes
 A postman test suite is also included which lists all the APIs exposed in this project and also shows sample requests which demonstrate error handling and successful request formats.
+A snapshot of the Swagger UI is also available which lists the endpoint documentation.

 ##### Developer Contact Information
 - budbakforgit@gmail.com